BYU School of Accountancy: Rankings and awards

 For 2009, the bachelor's degree in the SOA received two #3 rankings, one by Public Accounting Report and the other by U.S. News & World Report.
 The same two reporting agencies also ranked the school's MAcc program #3 and #9 in the nation, respectively.
+In 2023, the undergraduate degree ranked 3rd and the MAcc program ranked 4th in the nation according to U.S. News & World Report.

 The SOA is the only accounting program in the country to twice receive the American Accounting Association's Innovation in Accounting Education Award.
 The first award, received in 1993, was for the development of the Junior Core, and the second (2007) for development of the Ph.D. prep track.